CodingNomads/articles/fastapi-tutorial/fastapi-tutorial.md

 ## Setting up the Project

-To get started you will go through the usual Python project song and dance.
-Create a new folder for your project, and then create a new virtual environment inside it:
+To get started you will go through the usual Python project setup steps.
+By the end of this setup, you'll have a base project that can be re-used for other FastAPI projects.

+First, create a new folder for your project.
+Then create a new virtual environment inside it:

+    mkdir fastnomads
+    cd fastnomads
     python3 -m venv env/

-And activate it:
+This will ensure the Python packages we install stay isolated to the project.

+Next, activate the virtualenv:

     source env/bin/activate